Which Devices Are at Security Risk and Can There Be Ways to Counter the Problem?

 Fortinet’s security research director David Maciejak said this was a serious vulnerability that will exist for a long time.

-“It will not take long for the security flaw to be exploited in the wild,” he said.
+“It will not take long for the security flaw to encounter exploitations in the wild,” he said.

-Urging every user to apply available security patches immediately, Naidu said by not patching the vulnerability not only puts the data in the chip memory at security risk, but also provides an entry point to critical servers and the entire corporate network.
+Urging every user to apply available security patches immediately, Naidu said by not patching the vulnerability not only puts the data in the chip memory at a security risk.
+It also provides an entry point to critical servers and the entire corporate network.

-Hackers can even steal data from multiple customers on servers such as those run by Google Cloud Services, Amazon Web Services or Microsoft Azure for corporate customers.
+Hackers can even steal data from multiple customers on servers.
+These include servers from Google Cloud Services, Amazon Web Services or Microsoft Azure for corporate customers.